thislight/hussar/README.md

 - `registry.gitlab.com/thislight/hussar:alpine3d12_lua54_git` (`git` included)
 - `registry.gitlab.com/thislight/hussar:debian11_lua53` (`git` included)

 You need to specify `bash` to start bash, or you will get some version infomation, for example: `podman -it registry.gitlab.com/thislight/hussar:debian11_lua53 bash`.
+These images have included `busted`.

 They are just environments, you still need cloning files and running `luarocks make` to install all required packages before you run anything.